Parks And Trails Can Give You a New Perspective

 Each of these parks and trails can be reached off of Green Lantern or from Dana Strand Rd. (located at the end of Selva Rd.), with parking available on both of these streets or at the Nature Interpretive Center parking lot.

-The trails within the Headlands are open from 7 a.m. to sunset, daily.
+The trails within the Headlands are open most days from 7 a.m. to sunset, daily.
 In an effort to protect and sustain the trail systems, trails may be closed to visitors after a heavy rainstorm.
 Foot traffic during wet and muddy and conditions may cause serious and irreversible damage, erosion and harm to surrounding vegetation and pathways.

 In totality, the public trail system is about three miles in length, and it implements policies and guidelines dictated by the Dana Point General Plan and the Local Coastal Plan and provides a comprehensive system that supports the relationship between the Headlands, beaches, Dana Point Harbor and the Pacific Ocean.

 The City of Dana Point has 36 parks and more than 11 miles of pedestrian and multi-use trails for residents and visitors to enjoy.
 All parks and trails are open to the public between 6 a.m. and 10 p.m. unless otherwise noted (see above).
 For more general information about Dana Point parks and trails, visit Dana Point Parks and Recreation.

 Find the perfect place to stay in Dana Point.